Takadenoshi/sse-presentation/presentation/sse.md

 The `goal` and `spectator-chat` events are handled separately on the frontend

-Allows multiplexing / routing events without need for pattern matching on the data payload. (e.g. a `.type` field in a JSON object)
+- Allows multiplexing / routing events
+  - no need for pattern matching on a shared data payload

 ---